Diabetic Foot Pain: Symptoms, Causes, and Treatment

 - Numbness and tingling in the feet

-- Burning sensation
+- Burning sensation in both feet

 - Pain in the feet and legs

-- Feeling like walking on cushions
+- Feeling of walking on pillows

-- Reduced sensitivity to pain, heat, and cold
+- Reduced sensation of pain, heat and cold

-- Dry skin on the feet
+- Dry skin on the feet which can lead to cracks

-Diabetic foot problems are primarily caused by:
+Diabetic foot problems are mainly caused by:

-- High blood sugar over a long period of time
+- High blood sugar over a long period of time that damages the nerves

-- Poor blood circulation in the feet
+- Impaired blood circulation in the feet due to narrowing of the blood vessels

 Diagnosmetod | Behandlingsalternativ | Fördelar med SkoKomforten™ |